mattbierner/ssf.js/README.md

 ## Array Formatter ##
 Accepts format strings of the form "[START,END]JOINER".
 All values are optional.
-START and END are intergers that determine a range to select from the array like calling slice.
+START and END are integers that determine a range to select from the array like calling slice.
 JOINER is the string used to join array elements.

     ssf.format("@(:|)", ['a', 'b', 'c']) -> "a|b|c"